Buy a House in Nepal – Luxury and Affordable House for Sale...

 Note: You must follow the criteria to apply for this loan.
 Each bank has its own criteria.
 Consult the respective banks, fulfil those conditions, and apply for a home loan to buy a house in Nepal.

-In Nepal, foreigners are not allowed to directly own land.
-However, they can buy real estate through a Nepali business or if they are married to a Nepali.
+In Nepal, foreigners are not allowed to own land directly.
+However, they can purchase real estate through a Nepali business or if they are married to a Nepali national.

 The best places to buy a house in Nepal are Kathmandu, Bhaktapur, Lalitpur, Pokhara, and Chitwan.
 Each place is best from its perspective, so you can invest in any place that fits your image and taste.